Biography Details Source Of Dr. Seuss’ Imagination

 A new biography about Ted Geisel reminds San Diego fans that Dr. Seuss was not just a local celebrity, he was actually an international icon.
-By the time Geisel died in 1991, he'd published 48 Dr. Seuss books in more than 20 languages.
+By the time Geisel died ...
+Read more →

 We're sorry.
 This podcast episode is no longer available.

 Aired: May 9, 2019 | Transcript+ Subscribe to this podcast